 “I used to work in a residential recovery program as a Chaplain/ Counselor before becoming the Pastor at the church.
 I have been blessed to see the changing of lives through recovery.

 “I am thankful for people who have the dedication and calling to help those who want to make life changes Education and experience are invaluable in meeting the needs of others.”

-Mr. Bradley has earned the nationally-awarded Registered Addiction Specialist (RAS), Clinical Supervisor Credential (CSC), Forensic Addictions Counselor (FAC), and Certified Co-occurring Disorders Specialist (CCDS) Credentials from Breining Institute, as well as the CATC Credential from the California Association for Alcohol / Drug Educators (CAADE).
+Mr. Bradley has earned the internationally-awarded Registered Addiction Specialist (RAS), Clinical Supervisor Credential (CSC), Forensic Addictions Counselor (FAC), and Certified Co-occurring Disorders Specialist (CCDS) Credentials from Breining Institute, as well as the CATC Credential from the California Association for Alcohol / Drug Educators (CAADE).

 MARTHA VELIZ, RASi, CATC-i

 Santa Ana, California